microsoft/vscode-docs/docs/cpp/cpp-ide.md

 Area: cpp
 TOCTitle: Editing and Navigating
 ContentId: 61D63E54-67E2-4743-B5CB-C6E7F582982A
-PageTitle: Edit and navigate
+PageTitle: Features for editing and navigating C++ code in VS Code such as
 DateApproved: 1/16/2024
 MetaDescription: How to edit and navigate C++ source files in Visual Studio Code.
 ---
-# Editing and Navigating
+# Editing and Navigating C++ Code

-This article provides an overview of code editing and navigating features specific to the C/C++ Extension.
+This article provides an overview of code editing and navigating features specific to the C/C++ extension.
 For more information about general editing and navigating in Visual Studio Code, see [Basic Editing](/docs/editor/codebasics.md) and [Code Navigation](/docs/editor/editingevolved.md).

-## Editing Set Up
+## Editing C++ code

+The source code editing features provided by the C/C++ extension are powerful tools for editing, formatting, and understanding your codebase.

+## Identifying header files

-To provide the best editing experience, the C++ extension needs to know where it can find each header file referenced in your code.
+To provide the best editing experience, the C++ extension needs to know where to find each header file that is referenced in your code.
 By default, the extension searches the current source directory, its subdirectories, and some platform-specific locations.
-If a referenced header file can't be found, a red squiggle is displayed underneath the #include directive.
+If a referenced header file can't be found, a red squiggle is displayed underneath the `#include` directive.

+To specify additional include directories,

+1. Select an `#include` path that has no reference.
+1. Select the light bulb that appears and choose **Edit "includePath" setting**, which opens the C/C++ extension's Settings editor.
+1. Under the **Include Path** section, you can specify the paths for any additional include directories.

 To specify additional include directories, select an #include that has no reference.
 Next, select the light bulb that appears and choose `Edit "includePath" setting`, which opens the C/C++ Extension's Configurations interface.
 Under the Include Path section, you can specify the paths for any additional include directories.